Wolverhampton: Government

 The vast majority of Wolverhampton is governed locally by City of Wolverhampton Council, although some smaller parts of the urban area are governed by South Staffordshire District Council.

-The area administered by the City Council is represented in the national United Kingdom parliament by three MPs representing Wolverhampton South West, Wolverhampton South East and Wolverhampton North East constituencies, with the areas administered by South Staffordshire District Council being represented by South Staffordshire constituency.
+The area administered by the City Council is represented in the national United Kingdom parliament by three MPs representing Wolverhampton West, Wolverhampton South East and Wolverhampton North East constituencies, with the areas administered by South Staffordshire District Council being represented by South Staffordshire constituency.
 The entire city was part of the West Midlands constituency of the European Parliament.

 City of Wolverhampton Council

-The City of Wolverhampton is a metropolitan borough, meaning that its City Council is effectively a unitary authority, and therefore is single-tier and provides all services to the district that a borough and county council would together.
+The City of Wolverhampton is a metropolitan borough, with its City Council acting as a single-tier unitary authority.
 South Staffordshire District Council is a two-tier authority, with some services provided by Staffordshire County Council.

 The council offices are in the Wolverhampton Civic Centre, which is located in St Peter's Square in the city centre.
 The city council's motto is 'Out of darkness cometh light'.

 The Labour Party currently control the council and have been in majority on the council since 1974, with the exceptions of 1978–1979, 1987, 1992–1994 and 2008–2010.
-The Labour party won 18 out of 20 council seats that were up for election in 2016.Labour Councillor Claire Darke was the Mayor of Wolverhampton for 2019–21.
+The Labour party won 47 out of 60 council seats in 2023, the last year all the seats were up for election.